Yuxing0610/Gender_Bias_Analysis/README.md

 - Topic categorization: Exploit existing categories of quotations implied by its url and text content.
 - Collection of character information: Extract people’s information from Wiki dump and build tables.
 - Word bank acquisition: Use existing wordbank online.
+- Gender-related qutations extraction: Use keywords matching to extract quotations.
 **Data analysis:**

 - Do statistics by matching the masculine words and feminine words in the text of fixed subset of data of specific newspaper, year and topic to obtain information on gender concerns.

 - Use word embedding to determine whether some words that should be neuter words (such as " politician, housekeeper, strong, weak", etc.) are no longer neuter because they are more frequently to be used to describe or refer to people of one gender instead of another.

-- Use sentiment analysis on the quotations relevant to the issue of gender equality to infer people's attitude (such as “supportive”, “objective”, “optimistic” or “pessimistic”) towards this issue.
+- Use sentiment analysis on the quotations relevant to the issue of gender equality to infer people's attitude towards this issue.

 **Results visualization and interpretation:**